mh-skjelvareid/synaptus/_readme.txt

 BACKGROUND
-The toolbox was originally written by Martin H. Skjelvareid, as a collection of algorithms developed during his work as a PhD candidate (see the PhD thesis in the "docs" folder).
+The toolbox was originally written by Martin H. Skjelvareid, as a collection of algorithms developed during his work as a PhD candidate.
+The PhD thesis is included in the "docs" folder, and can also be downloaded from https://hdl.handle.net/10037/4649 .
 As with so many things, "the devil is in the details" when it comes practical implementation of synthetic aperture algorithms.
 The toolbox is meant to help people who are new to the field and are looking to make implementations of published algorithms.
 The data sets included in the toolbox will hopefully be useful in the development of new algorithms for similar measurement geometries.
 The toolbox could also represent a collection of reference methods against which new algorithms are compared.

 The name of the toolbox is an abbreviation of "Synthetic APerTure UltraSound".